How To Take Care of Yourself And Overcome Emotional Eating

 Take a piece of paper out, yes right now, and make your own list of ten things you can do instead of emotional eating.
 Put it on your refrigerator, in your refrigerator, on your bathroom mirror, or wherever you feel it will be most effective.

-Focus on developing these new sensually nourishing habits and you will be well on your way to overcoming emotional eating.
+Focus on developing these new sensually nourishing habits and you’ll be well on your way to overcoming emotional eating.

-I’m Anna-Thea and author and educator.
+I’m Anna-Thea, an author and Certified Divine Feminine Educator.
 I teach women the art of self-love and emotional empowerment.
-If this article resonated with you check out my online course offerings.
+If this article resonated with you check out my online courses.